How to Bill Consulting Clients: Hourly, Retainer & Value-Based Pricing Guide

 With the rise of remote consulting, cross-border billing has become standard.
 However, it introduces complex compliance layers.

 • E-Invoicing Protocols: Many jurisdictions now mandate standardized electronic invoicing formats (XML, UBL) over PDF.
-Ensure your invoicing software is capable of generating structured data to meet European and International standards.
+The EU follows the EN 16931 standard, with formats like Peppol BIS, UBL 2.1, and UN/CEFACT CII becoming mandatory for B2B transactions in countries like Belgium, France, and Germany by 2026-2027.
+Ensure your invoicing software is capable of generating structured data to meet these requirements.

 Reimbursable expenses must be treated with high transparency to pass audit.
 According to IRS tax guidelines, commingling expenses with service fees can complicate tax deductions.